kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

   ingress:
     - action: Allow
       from:
-      - namespaces:
+      - namespaceSelector:
-          selector:
           matchLabels:
               app: system  # which can include kube-system and logging/monitoring namespaces
 ```

 __Note:__ The above policy only ensures that traffic from `app=system` Namespaces